insarlab/MintPy/docs/installation.md

 #### 2. Install Python dependecies
 PySAR relies on the following Python modules.
-We recommend using [Anaconda](https://www.anaconda.com/download/) for Linux users and [Macports](https://www.macports.org/install.php) for Mac users to install the python environment and the prerequisite packages.
+We recommend using [Anaconda](https://www.anaconda.com/download/) to install the python environment and the prerequisite packages, for its convenient managenment and default [performance setting with numpy/scipy](http://markus-beuckelmann.de/blog/boosting-numpy-blas.html).
 - [Python3.6](https://www.anaconda.com/download/)
 - Numpy
 - Scipy